 Many states have legal aid programs that provide legal help free of charge.

-Hiring a real estate attorney can make the foreclosure process as smooth and painless as possible.
+Hiring a real estate attorney can help make the foreclosure process go as smoothly and painlessly as possible.
 Many states have legal aid programs through which you can get an attorney’s help free of charge.
 Read on to learn more about when it appropriate to hire an attorney to help you and what you can do on your own.

 While an attorney may not be able to stop the home foreclosure, he or she can help ensure that your other assets are protected.
 This is important for those who own other property, including land, additional homes and even personal vehicles.
 Without an attorney, you may find yourself losing more than the house.